 As you can tell, there are many ways to make this tasty dessert.
 I am neither Turkish nor Greek (nor Syrian or Lebanese) and therefore, any type of baklava I make is not likely to be a 100% authentic recipe.

-Instead of opting for a specific type, and possibly offending many people and cultures, I made somewhat of a hybrid of Turkish and Greek vegan baklava.
+Instead of opting for a specific type, and possibly offending many people and cultures, I made somewhat of a hybrid of Greek and Turkish vegan baklava.
 I used the “honey” syrup (agave is a great vegan alternative) and used a mix of walnuts and pistachios for my filling.
 I also added cinnamon, because I love it in baklava, and I omitted the cloves because I didn’t have any to hand.

 Is baklava vegan?